polkadot-fellows/RFCs/text/0003-blockspace-regions.md

 This is a companion to RFC-1 and RFC-5.

-Hypercores are inspired by hyperthreading in modern CPU architectures.
+BURST_CORES are inspired by hyperthreading in modern CPU architectures.

 ## Unresolved Questions